CodepediaOrg/podcastpedia/README.md

 **Note**

-1. You will be using the admin usert setup at installation, to prepare the development database
+1. You will be using the admin user setup at installation, to prepare the development database
 2. MySql is installed by default on port 3306; should you use another port number please adjust that throughout the Maven plugin configuration files

 #### Prepare development database with the sql-maven-plugin